zimengq/CodeCompass/README.md

 - scalable backend associating code structure, history and PR
     - given a set of C/C++ repos, establishing index of these repos according to their component (struct/function/class) declarations
-    - establishing association between a line of code and components (struct/function/class) via code graph
+    - associating between a line of code and components (struct/function/class) via code graph
-    - establishing association between a line of code and developers via analyzing commit history
+    - associating between a line of code and developers via analyzing commit history
-    - establishing association between a line of code and PR info via bugzilla(vmware) or github(open source)
+    - associating between a line of code and PR info via bugzilla(vmware) or github(open source)

 ## How it works
 ### 1. Prepare Environment